yli150/yli150/README.md

 # VictorLi

 ## Summary
-* Victor [victor.y.li@intel.com](mailto:victor.y.li@intel.com) is a deep learning software engineer from SATG/Flex, quicker learner, passionate about using deep learning to create something interesting!
+* Victor [victor.y.li@intel.com](mailto:victor.y.li@intel.com) is a software architecture of NPU in Intel.
 * Victor got his master degree in EE from ZheJiang University, and joined Intel Flex at 2011.
 Victor started his career from graphics driver and
 C-for-media runtime development on Intel's GPU.
 * From 2018 Q4, Victor has been working for VPU Architecture on various projects, including hardware numeric emulation, neural network low-bit quantization and pruning, vpu performance modelling ..etc.

 ## Work